microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 ```

 #### `ebpf_helper_function_addresses_t` Struct
-This structure is used to specify the address at which the various helper function implemented by the extension resides.
+This structure is used to specify the address at which the various helper functions implemented by the extension reside.
 If an eBPF program is JIT compiled, then the generated machine code will have `call` instructions to these addresses.
 For interpreted mode, the eBPF Execution Engine will invoke the functions at these addresses.
 The fields of this struct should be set as follows:
 * `helper_function_count`: Number of helper functions implemented by the extension for the given program type.
 * `helper_function_address`: Array of addresses (64-bit unsigned integer) for the helper functions.
 The addresses must be arranged in the array in the *same order* as the array of helper function prototypes denoted by the `helper_prototype` field in `ebpf_program_info_t` struct.
-For the correct execution of eBPF program, the helper function addresses cannot change while a loaded eBPF program is executing.
+For the correct execution of eBPF programs, the helper function addresses cannot change while a loaded eBPF program is executing.

 ### 2.2 Program Information NPI Client Attach and Detach Callbacks
 The eBPF Execution Context registers a program information NPI client module with the NMR for every eBPF program that gets loaded.
 The Execution Context will use the program type GUID of the program as the NPI ID of the client module.
 And as a result, upon eBPF program load, the associated program information NPI client module will attach with the corresponding program information NPI provider module in the extension.
 The program information NPI does not have any client or provider dispatch tables.
 Neither does the `NpiSpecificCharacteristics` from client has any data.
 So, no special processing is required in the client attach and detach callback handler on the provider module. may decrement the client count.
 An extension must not unload until there are attached program information NPI clients.

 ### 2.3 Hook NPI Provider Registration
-When registering itself to the NMR, the Program Information NPI Provider should have the [`NPI_REGISTRATION_INSTANCE`](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/netioddk/ns-netioddk-_npi_registration_instance) initialized as follows:
+When registering itself to the NMR, the hook NPI Provider should have the [`NPI_REGISTRATION_INSTANCE`](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/netioddk/ns-netioddk-_npi_registration_instance) initialized as follows:
-* `NpiId`: This should be set the GUID corresponding to the eBPF attach type.
+* `NpiId`: This should be set to a unique GUID identifying the eBPF attach type.
 * `ModuleId`: This should be a unique GUID identifying the provider module.
 * `NpiSpecificCharacteristics`: Pointer to structure of type `ebpf_extension_data_t`.
   * The `data` field of this structure should point to a structure of type `ebpf_attach_provider_data_t`.